-The Pennsylvania Wilds is an easily accessible region encompassing the biggest block of green between New York City and Chicago, with more than 2 million acres of public land.
+The Pennsylvania Wilds is an easily accessible region encompassing one of the biggest blocks of green between New York City and Chicago, with more than 2 million acres of public land.
 Ready to travel across the Wilds and savor our region’s bounty of natural beauty and friendly towns?
 Explore navigational details, maps and helpful links to plan your trip.

 Get here by road!
 The Pennsylvania Wilds is within a 6-hour drive for 50 million people.

 Welcome to road-tripper paradise!
 From award-winning travel routes, such as PA Route 6 “one of America’s most scenic drives” by National Geographic Travel, to efficient entry-point interstates and landscapes like the I-80 Frontier, to numerous motorcycle loops, many people say the region is best seen and traveled by road.
 Explore travel routes, distance times and general road safety tips!